Photo by Todd and Brad Reed Photography

 Hamlin Lake Fishing Reports

 Hamlin Lake — There was six inches of ice out of Wilson Hill Park but anglers should avoid walking west out of the launch as there was open water there as of Sunday.
 Those targeting panfish out of Wilson Hill Park did well.
 Limits or near limits of bluegill, and some nice size crappie, were caught.
 Anglers reported an abundance of under size yellow perch in the area.
 Small jigs tipped with a wax worm worked best.
-Those targeting pike had to sort through undersized fish to find anything legal to keep. — Reported by DNR on 1/17/19.
+Those targeting pike had to sort through undersized fish to find anything legal to keep. — Reported by the Michigan DNR on 1/17/19

 Hamlin Lake —Was not completely froze; as there was open water on the northern sections of both the upper and lower lake.
 The bayous were mostly frozen however there was still some open water because of the moving water.
 Extreme caution needs to be used.
-Expect more ice to be blown open with the windy conditions. — Reported by DNR on 1/10/19.
+Expect more ice to be blown open with the windy conditions. — Reported by the Michigan DNR on 1/10/19.

 Hamlin Lake — Fishing has been lighter the past several days, but seeing some nice bluegill and smaller perch.
 We had a good-sized walleye come in around dusk on Wednesday.
 There’s a about 1″ of slush on top of around 6″ of good ice.
 Still many people fishing, but biting has slowed down.
 If the expected nice weather happens this weekend, the catches should start kicking back in again.
 Hot tackle now is anything with a glow, anglers have switched to using red spikes.
 Stop into Hamlin Grocery for all your fishing supplies. — Reported by Vaughn Flewelling of Hamlin Grocery on 1/28/16.